rackspace/sailplane/docs/source/logger.rst

 Logger
 ======

-CloudWatch and local development friendly logger with optional structured logging, while still small and easy to use.
+CloudWatch, web browser, and local development friendly logger with optional structured logging, while still small and easy to use.

 Overview
 ^^^^^^^^